Why: Creating Photographs with Snow – Part 1

 To calibrate my white balance, I use the ColorChecker system from Rite.
 It is a very practical system that comes in the form of a small slate that folds.
 There is a multitude of colored squares and a white slate.
 For all my landscape photos, I use this system not only to manage my colors but also to fix my white balance.

 Sometimes in my photographs with the snow, I do not try to completely neutralize the bluish tint.
-Indeed, blue is a cold color.
+After all, blue is a cold color.
 As part of the creation of an artistic photo, this reinforcement can be beneficial.

 However, if you shoot in RAW mode, you can always adjust the white balance of your photos at the time of development.
 I remind you that a photo in RAW does not have a color space.
-It is at the moment of development that it is fixed.
-If you are shooting in JPEG, you will not be able to change the white balance at the time of development because the color space is fixed by the camera at the time of shooting.
-It can be either sRGB or RGB.
+It is at the moment of development that this is fixed.
+If you are shooting in JPEG, you will not be able to change the white balance at the time of development because the color space is fixed by the camera at the time of shooting, which can be either sRGB or RGB.

-Set a Shutter Speed According to the Needs of the Scene
+Adjust a Shutter Speed to the Needs of the Scene

-The third and last technical problem that can occur when shooting snowy scenes is the shutter speed when it snows.
+The third and last technical problem that can occur when shooting snowy scenes is the shutter speed during a snowfall.

 To freeze falling snowflakes I recommend a speed at the moment 1/400 of a second.
 If they fall sharply, you can increase the speed to freeze them.